READERS’ ROUNDUP

 the Hmong Amercian Peace Academy (HAPA)

-This year, Bookworm Gardens is partnering with Hmong American Peace Academy (HAPA) in Milwaukee.
+This year, Bookworm Gardens is partnering with Hmong American Peace Academy (HAPA) from Milwaukee.
 This will be the largest organization that Bookworm Gardens has partnered with as we are collectively working with the entire school!

 The selected book is A Map into the World by Kao Kalia Yang.